/*

 E of front: SCT080 clearing to FEW by KMFR</div>

 Jamal points at the freezing level chart.
 "There's warm air sandwiched in between the cold layers?"
-Yes — the warm front aloft is the reason the occlusion has a complicated thermal profile.
+Yes.
+The warm front aloft is the reason the occlusion has a complicated thermal profile.
 A flight at 10,000 will be in cold cloud.
 A flight at 13,000 may be in warm cloud.
 A flight at 15,000 is in cold cloud again.

 <<link "A. Cruise 10,000 MSL.
 Straight through the icing band but FIKI will handle it."
 "Dec2A">><<set $pathArray to $pathArray.concat(["Dec2: A (10,000 in icing band)"])>><</link>>